Lettice Curtis: Post-war life

 After the war, Curtis became a technician and flight test observer at the A&AEE military aircraft test establishment at Boscombe Down, moving later to Fairey Aviation, where she was a senior flight development engineer.
 She took an active part in British air racing, flying various aircraft including her Wicko and a Spitfire XI owned by the American air attaché in London.
 She was a founding member of the British Women Pilots' Association.
 She qualified to fly helicopters in October 1992 and continued to fly aircraft until voluntarily "grounding" herself in 1995.

 With the nationalisation of the aircraft industry in the 1960s she left Fairey for the Ministry of Aviation, working for a number of years on the initial planning of the joint civil/RAF Air Traffic Control Centre at West Drayton.
 Later under the United Kingdom Civil Aviation Authority, she worked for the Flight Operations Directorate.
 Retiring from the CAA in 1976, she took a job with a firm supplying contractors to the Sperry Corporation at Bracknell.

 Curtis died in Maidenhead, Berkshire on 21 July 2014 at the age of 99.

 Commemoration

-In 2025, Chitty was one of ten women "who played vital roles during World War II" to be honoured with a silhouette statue created by Standing with Giants for the Women of War exhibition at Lincoln's International Bomber Command Centre.
+In 2025, Curtis was one of ten women "who played vital roles during World War II" to be honoured with a silhouette statue created by Standing with Giants for the Women of War exhibition at Lincoln's International Bomber Command Centre.